 Evaluations will determine if the student has met the minimum requirements for SAP.
 The frequency of evaluations ensures that students have ample opportunity to meet both the attendance and academic progress requirements of at least one evaluation by midpoint in the course.
 Evaluations are conducted at the conclusion of each evaluation period.
-Each period is based on actual hours completed for both on-campus and hybrid program at the benchmarks indicated below for an academic year 900 hours in length:
+Each period is based on actual hours completed for both on-campus and hybrid program at the benchmarks indicated below for an academic year 900 hours in length over at least 26 weeks of instruction: